plating, anodizing, & finishing Q&As since 1989

 A. pH should be maintained at 3.9-4.5.

-Use sulfuric acid to mauntain the pH, not hydrochloric.
+Use sulfuric acid to maintain the pH, not hydrochloric.

-Too high chlorides have a detrimental effect on ductility and while adding hydrocloric acid you cause corrosion of the equipment
+Too high chlorides have a detrimental effect on ductility and while adding hydrochloric acid you cause corrosion of the equipment

 January 2, 2014